 Our eldest son Jim is an owner, Vice President and office manager and wears many other hats, but is most active with outdoor power equipment.
 Jim is very involved in the day to day office operations.
 Jim and his wife Tiahia live with their daughters Sophia Margaret, Emma Jeanne and son Owen James and enjoy their travel experiences.

 Our son Eric is also an owner and general sales manager, and like his big brother wears many caps.
 Eric is our General Sales and Finance Manager.
-Eric has a home in Michaywe' and has three daughters Scout, Reese and Braylee.
+Eric fiancée Britney and son Zayne along with his three daughters Scout, Reese and Braylee have most recently purchased a new home just a few miles from Lappan's.

 Barb Lappan retired from education in the spring of 2007.
 In the fall of 2009 Barb returned to education, where she was the autistic coordinator and active with special needs children throughout Gaylord, Cheboygan and Presque Isle Counties.
 At the close of the 2012 school year Barb retired again from education, but has transferred her organizational skills to Lappan’s and functions as Vice President Director of Operations.